yunxuxiaoyan/seminarISE/data preprocessing/README.md

 - output:
 "grepdctsubject" folder

-### 2.2 remove items whose authors(marcrel:aut and dct:creator) don't exist in Wikidata
+### 2.2 remove items whose authors(dct:creator and marcrel:aut) don't exist in Wikidata
 We found out the uri of author is identifier from Deutsche Nationalbibliothek(gnd identifier).
 The gnd identifier is also used in Wikidata through property "wdt:P227".
 In order to do federated query using wikidata, we need to make sure all the authors of items in our dataset also exists in Wikidata.
 First we need to grep items with marcrel:aut and dct:creator from "grepdctsubject" folder.